nobody246/xlsxWriterScm/README.md

 In the mean time check source files (particularly libxlsxwriter_layer.c) and https://libxlsxwriter.github.io/ and expect bugs.

-Anything done so far on this is released under same license as libxlsxwriter (FreeBSD); If you use any of it just lemme know and give me some credit.
+Anything done so far on this is released under same license as libxlsxwriter (FreeBSD).